gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Not me!"
 Noxy had declared.

-Her grandmother had laughed.
+Her grandmother had laughed and hugged her.
 "No, sweetling, not you."

-She and Sensy and Rash had grown up together, done chores together, played tag and make-believe in the forest around Stale together, and learned to mind-speak with clouds together, but something had changed that winter.
+She, Sensy, and Rash had grown up together, done chores together, played tag and make-believe in the forest around Stale together, and learned to mind-speak with clouds together, but something had changed that winter.
-Sometimes Noxy saw Sensy look at Rash, or Rash look at Sensy, and then look away as if they felt guilty.
+Sometimes Noxy saw Sensy and Rash look at each other, then look away as if they felt guilty.
 And when they talked to each other, all they did was bicker.
 If her two best friends were mad at one another,